ACV facts & figures

 How Does a Car Condition Report Benefit a Dealership?

 An auto condition report increases the likelihood of a sale.
+It also highlights a dealership’s commitment to quality, much like auto reconditioning services.
 Autoxloo found that having a thorough vehicle condition report led to a 65% increase in sales at auction.
 Failing to have a vehicle inspection report can cost you time and money.

 Here are a few more reasons why a car condition report can help you get top dollar at auction.